-301. Some County Governments have not included these pension liabilities in their inventory of pending bills.
-Therefore, County Governments should assess these pension liabilities and ensure accurate recording in their inventory of pending bills for prioritization of payment. a Multi-Agency Taskforce has been created to; establish the actual county pension liabilities, develop strategies for implementation of the recommendations of the Senate Select Committee on County Public Investments and Special Funds on Non-Remittance of Pension Deductions; and develop appropriate formula and framework for payment of pension liabilities that will enable the clearance of the outstanding pension liabilities by County Governments.
+303. Some County Governments have not included these pension liabilities in their inventory of pending bills.
+Therefore, County Governments should assess these pension liabilities and ensure accurate recording in their inventory of pending bills for prioritization of payment.
+A Multi-Agency Taskforce on the non-remittance of pension deductions to pension schemes by county governments was established through Gazette Notice No. 14800 dated 15th November, 2024.
+The terms of reference for the task force include establishing the actual county pension liabilities, developing strategies for implementing the recommendations of the Senate Select Committee on County Public Investments and Special Funds regarding the non-remittance of pension deductions, and creating an appropriate formula and framework for the payment of pension liabilities to facilitate the clearance of outstanding pension liabilities by County Governments.